typetron/typetron.org/tutorials/twitter-clone/images.md

 #### Uploading images/videos into storage

-Before adding any upload functionality in the _TweetController_, we need to change the _TweetForm_ to accept media
+Before adding any upload functionality in the _TweetsController_, we need to change the _TweetForm_ to accept media
 files:

 ```file-path